The 5 things you need to check on your speeding ticket before pleading guilty

 Calibration

-All the above devices must have been calibrated within the 60 days prior to your speeding ticket.
+All the above local speed timing devices must have been calibrated within the 60 days prior to your speeding ticket.
 Speedometers (we’ll get into that next) must have been calibrated within the year prior to your ticket.
 If that didn’t happen, you have a case.

 The Distance